devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

     java -jar $TRIMMOMATIC/trimmomatic-0.30.jar SE -phred64 inputfile outputfile OPTION:VALUE... # DO NOT RUN THIS

-'java -jar' calls the Java program, which is needed to run trimmotic, which lived in a 'jar' file (trimmomatic-0.30.jar), a special kind of java archive that is often used for programs written in the Java programing language.
-If you see a new program that ends in '.jar', you will know it is a java program that is executed 'java -jar program name'.
+`java -jar` calls the Java program, which is needed to run trimmotic, which lived in a 'jar' file (trimmomatic-0.30.jar), a special kind of java archive that is often used for programs written in the Java programing language.
+If you see a new program that ends in '.jar', you will know it is a java program that is executed `java -jar program name`.
 The 'SE' argument is a keyword that specifies we are working with single-end reads.

-NOTE: The "$TRIMMOMATIC" variable denoting the path to the .jar file is created on this cluster for ease of use, and is specific to this set up.
+NOTE: The `$TRIMMOMATIC` variable denoting the path to the .jar file is created on this cluster for ease of use, and is specific to this set up.

 The next two arguments are input file and output file names.
 These are then followed by a series of options.
 The specifics of how options are passed to a program are different depending on the program.
 You will always have to read the manual of a new program to learn which way it expects its command-line aruments to be composed.